lowlandtech/app/realworld/frontend/README.md

 ## Functionality overview

-The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
+The example application is a social blogging site (i.e. a Medium.com clone) called "Spotacard".
 It uses a custom API for all requests, including authentication.

 **General functionality:**